HackerBoy17/GraphQL-JavaScript-client/README.md

-# vueconf-client
+# Simple GraphQL client

-> A Vue.js project
+> A GraphQL client based on VueConf2017 running on VueJS(a JavaScript framework) and powered by Apollo library.

 ## Build Setup